-In NetScaler MAS, navigate to Networks > Sites > Private IP Blocks, and then click Add.
+In NetScaler MAS, navigate to Analytics > Settings > IP Blocks, and then click Add.

-In Create Private IP Blocks, specify the name of the IP block and the starting and ending IP addresses in the IP block.
+In IP Blocks, specify the name of the IP block, the starting IP address, and ending IP address in the IP block.

 Specify the country, region, and city.
 You might have to specify the latitude and longitude of the city if it is not already saved in the geo database.